Pool and spa owners must be registered

 - Inflatable and relocatable pools

 A swimming pool is defined as any excavation or structure containing water and used principally for swimming, wading or paddling, including a bathing or wading pool, or spa.

 Note: A lockable lid on a spa is not a compliant safety barrier.

-Do I need a building permit to install a safety barrier?
+A building permit is required to install a safety barrier

-You should engage a private building surveyor or inspector to do an inspection of the existing permanent safety barrier and provide a report on the level of compliance achieved.
-Regulations that apply to permanent safety barriers for existing swimming pools and spas can vary depending on the year the pool or spa was built.
+Ask a private building surveyor or inspector to do an inspection of the existing permanent safety barrier and provide a compliance certificate.
+Permanent safety barrier regulations for existing swimming pools and spas can vary depending on the year the pool or spa was built.

 Safety barrier maintenance

 Swimming pool and spa owners are legally required to maintain their safety barriers at all times.
 Non-compliance can increase the risk of drowning and lead to prosecution.